decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 For example, if a user opens a door, other users won't see this door open, because users can only affect their own local representation of the scene state.

 **Remote scenes** store the scene state in a remote server.
-The local client retrieves information from this server to render the scene lcoally.
+The local client retrieves information from this server to render the scene locally.
 When the value of a variable in the scene state is changed, this change is pushed to the remote server to update its representation of the scene state.
 All users of the scene will then render their scenes locally based on the scene state that's stored in the remote server, so all users will see the change.

 Referring back to the previous example: in a remote scene, if a user opens a door, all other users should see this door open as well.